cyberphone/web2native-bridge/README.md

 The argument to <code>nativeConnect</code> holds the name of the specifically adapted local application to invoke.
 The current scheme uses a Java-inspired dotted path pointing to a subdirectory and JAR-application having this name.

 ## Manifest
-For specifying access to native applications there is a JSON-formatted *manifest* file associated with each application.
+For specifying access to native applications there **must** be a JSON-formatted *manifest* file associated with each application.
 The following *manifest* provides universal access to an application:
 ```json
 {